What They Told Us: Reviewing Last Week’s Key Polls - Week Ending May 7, 2011

 A month ago, voter confidence in U.S. efforts in the War on Terror had fallen to its lowest level in over four years, but that confidence has soared following the weekend killing of bin Laden.
 Fifty-five percent (55%) of voters now believe the United States and its allies are winning the War on Terror, the highest level of confidence measured since early February 2009.
-Voters have only rarely expressed this much confidence in seven years of surveying on the question.Rasmussen subscribers can log in to read the rest of this article.
+Voters have only rarely expressed this much confidence in seven years of surveying on the question.

-Become a member and get full access to all articles and polls starting at $3.95/month.
+Become a member and get full access to all articles and polls starting at $4.95/month.